davekilian/primer/basic/circuits.md

 > Diagram showing a ground by itself

 In essence, a ground is a soak for electrons, providing them with nearly infinite room to expand.
 As such, the voltage between any point in the circuit and the ground is nearly infinite.
-To make the math easier, we often approximate this voltage as being literally infinite.
+To make the math easier, we often even approximate this voltage as being literally infinite.

-Grounds are named that way because they are often implemented by literally connecting a wire to the ground. the Earth has a lot of atoms and is not electrically charged, which means it has the ability to soak up very large number of electrons at a very high rate, effectively acting as a sink to soak up electrons provided by a power source.
+Grounds are named that way because you often make one by literally connecting a wire to the ground (the thing you walk on).
+The Earth has a lot of atoms and is not electrically charged, which means it has the ability to soak up very large number of electrons at a very high rate, effectively acting as a sink to soak up electrons provided by a circuit line.
 This is why the element is called a ground, as well as why the act of sending current to a ground called "grounding."

 There's just one problem with the grounding element: it only has a single terminal.
-How do we add a ground to our circuit, forming a full loop between both terminals of the power source, while still also connecting the ground to the circuit?
-To do this, we'll need to introduce our first **junction**:
+How do we make a circuit that forms a full loop while still including a connection to a ground?
+To do that, we'll need to invent the **junction**:

 > Diagram showing a line which splits in two at a junction

-A junction is just a point at which lines are connected together.
-In terms of the flow of current, a junction typically either splits one line into multiple lines, or merges multiple lines into a single line:
+A junction is just a point at which lines are connected together at the same terminal.
+Depending on the direction current is flowing, the result is usually to either split an "input" current across multiple "output" lines, or join multiple inputs to a single output:

 > Diagrams showing both conditions

-The amount of current that flows through a junction is a constant; so, for example, in a junction that splits current among multiple lines, the total amperge passing through the output lines is equal to the amperage entering through the input line.
-The portion of the current that passes through each line depends on the lines' relative voltages:
+The amount of current that flows out of a junction always has to be equal to the amount of current that flows into a junction, becuase there's nowhere else for the current to go.
+So, if an example junction were to split a current among multiple lines, summing the output lines' amperages should always equal the input line's amperage.

+For us, the key rule for designing junctions will involve voltages: when you split a line into multiple lines at a junction, the amount of current that goes into each output is proportional to each line's output voltage:

-> Diagram showing a junction that splits an input into two outputs, with the outputs labeled $V_1$ and $V_2$
+> Diagram showing a junction that splits an input into two outputs.
+The input terminal is labeled $A$ and the output terminals are labeled $B$ and $C$.
+Label the line that terminates in $B$ "line 1," and name the other one "line 2."
+>
+> Redo the paragraph below to define the different voltages as $V_{AB}$ and $V_{AC}$ to make it clear what we're measuring when we say it's proportional.

+---

 In the diagram above, we see a junction which splits an input line into two output lines, with respective voltages $V_1$ and $V_2$.
 Say, for example, that $V_2 = 3 * V_1$; then, at this junction, $25\%$ of the current passes through line 1, and $75\%$ of the current passes through line 2.